Special Education

 Advanced supervised field-based experience to future develop administrative skills.
 Prerequisite(s): consent of instructor.
 (Spring)

-SPED 7385.
-Readings in Special Education Leadership.
+SPIE 7385.
+Readings in Special and Inclusive Education Leadership — 3 hrs.

 Topical individualized advanced readings course in special education leadership topics as determined by instructor and student.
 May be repeated.
 Prerequisite(s): written consent of instructor.
 (Variable)

-SPED 7386.
-Studies in Special Education — 1-3 hrs.
+SPIE 7386.
+Studies in Special and Inclusive Education — 1-3 hrs.

 Offered by department for specialized work.
 May be repeated.
 Prerequisite(s): consent of instructor.
 (Variable)